-Lib Bates, the "Den Mother", and her late husband Charlie Crooker, would retire to Sandwich a couple of years later and quietly step forward to organize the group and broaden its reach.
+Lib Bates, the original "Den Mother", and her late husband Charlie Crooker, would retire to Sandwich a couple of years later and quietly step forward to organize the group and broaden its reach.
 As the daughter of one of the first AMC hut masters, Red Mac Gregor, Lib had been hiking in New Hampshire all her life.
 She looked forward to taking her friends on her favorite trails.

 Under her leadership the Sandwich hiking group literally took off, bagging 4000 footers week by week, nearly always on a Tuesday.
 The hikers would throw in overnights at the AMC huts and the Glen in Pittsburg from time to time.
-Ski groups formed and they visited the Balsams and Bethel Inn.
+Ski groups formed, and they visited the Balsams and Bethel Inn.
 In 1986 the schedule was expanded to include a fall trip outside of New Hampshire.
 More recent trips to do the 4000 footers in Maine, excursions to Montana and the hiking in the Alps have been well received.

-In 1990, with some of the older members tiring of the 4000 footers, Lib Bates came up with another list and the "52 with a View" hikes was formed.
-This is a list complied of shorter, but in some cases quite difficult hikes, to splendid viewpoints in the white Mountains.
+In 1990, with some of the older members tiring of the 4000 footers, Lib Bates came up with another list and the "52 with a View" hikes were formed.
+This is a list compiled of shorter, but in some cases quite difficult hikes, to splendid viewpoints in the white Mountains.

 The group is not exactly a club- more a loose collection of people who like to hike and prefer hiking with friends.
 There are hikes scheduled each week with A, B, and C group hiking abilities available.
 The A group typically does the 4000 footers at a moderate, beat book time pace.
-The B group does some 4ks, many of the 52 with a view, at a somewhat more relaxed, book pace.
-The C group (also known affectionately as The Turtles) hike at a slower pace and do shorter hikes of interest such as Greeley Pond, Mount Willard, and Blueberry Mountain.(excellent hike).
+The B group does some 4ks, many of the 52 with a view, at a somewhat more relaxed book pace.
+The C group (also known affectionately as The Turtles) hike at a slower pace and do shorter hikes of interest such as Greeley Pond, Mount Willard, and Blueberry Mountain (an excellent hike).

 Each hiking group has a leader who plots the route, keeps track of fellow hikers with proper pace/sweeper, and makes the decision to "go-no go" based on weather and trail conditions.
-There have been, of course, some ups and downs.
-Cuts and sprains, hikers who strayed from the path, leaders who went too fast or too slow.
+There have been of course, some ups and downs; Cuts and sprains, hikers who strayed from the path, leaders who went too fast or too slow.
 Hiking in the Whites means one must be open and prepared for fast changing weather conditions.
 By and large a scheduled hike goes unless the leader of the day determines the conditions are dangerous.
 At the beginning of each season a planning meeting is held amongst each individual group to choose upcoming hikes and establish a leader for each, publish the list to the blog, and emailing the list throughout the hiking community.

 In 1984 a companion group, the Friday Walkers was formed for a more leisurely paced, social hike.

 When Lib Bates stepped aside in the late 90's, a "Life after Lib" committee first named Bill and Claire Smith as leaders.
 Bill Glenday and Jocelyn Gutchess are prior chairs along with Pat Russell, Dave and Marion Blackshear, and Mark Tuckerman who led the NE100 group and winter hiking.
 In 2007 Charlie Kuehn turned over the task of communications and website development to Mark Tuckerman, and Mary Cullen (who has since passed) acted as treasurer and kept the roster up to date.
 Sharon Vittum handled the very important task of social director.
-2009 saw Ginny McDonald and Nancy Leighley take over organizing the succeesful winter awards banquet.
+2009 saw Ginny McDonald and Nancy Leighley take over organizing the successful winter awards banquet.